EXPEL BLOG

 For the last three quarters, infostealer malware for Mac has averaged 9% of the total number of infostealer malware that we see.
 This is important because just a few years ago, malware targeting Macs was very uncommon.
 Now, there are several well-known Mac infostealer families and it’s fairly common.

 Part of the reason Mac malware is becoming more common is because it’s often delivered by the same systems delivering Windows malware.
 Malware delivery often happens as part of a Traffic Distribution System (TDS).
 When a user visits an infected website connected to the TDS, the TDS assesses whether to deliver malware, and what malware to deliver.
 This system can determine not to deliver its malware to avoid discovery by analysts, but it can also determine whether the visitor is using a Windows system or a Mac, and deliver malware accordingly.
-This allows the operators of the TDS to capitalize on the traffic to the infected website, regardless of machine type
+This allows the operators of the TDS to capitalize on the traffic to the infected website, regardless of machine type.

 This time around, the recommendations we make at the end of this blog are important for Mac users as well.